 - Loss of any developed skill or language

-According to the Individuals with Disabilities Education Improvement Act of 2004, the child’s primary health care provider is required to refer family to an early intervention service.
+According to the Individuals with Disabilities Education Improvement Act of 2004, the child’s primary health care provider is required to refer a family to an early intervention service.
 This also entitles all children three years and older, by law, to free and appropriate public education.

 As much as we currently know about autism, there are still many, many questions left unanswered.
-It is not exactly known what causes autism, why it is more prevalent in boys or how to cure it.
+It is not exactly known what causes autism, why it is more prevalent in boys, or how to cure it.
 What we do know is that the earlier the intervention, the better the outcome.

 Although you may not have as much medical training as your child’s doctor, you know your child and see them develop every day.
-Even though you can’t diagnose problems, when you feel ‘something isn’t right’, it’s better to be proactive and go with your instincts.
+Even though you can’t diagnose problems, when you feel ‘something isn’t right,' it’s better to be proactive and go with your instincts.
 Help and support is available.
 If you suspect your child may have a delay, get them evaluated.
 With help, many autistic children go on to lead satisfying lives.
 Special programs are designed to help these children and their families understand and cope with the disorder.

 © Rebecca Pillar 2007